 Benefits of Downward-Facing Dog

 Down dog pose has many benefits for the body; it creates length in the spine and lower body while simultaneously increasing strength in the arms, shoulders, and back.

 Also, since the head falls below the heart in this pose, it is considered an inversion.
 Compared to more complicated inversions like handstand or headstand, downward dog is a gentler way to incorporate an inversion into your yoga practice, especially if you are a beginner.

 Down Dog Tips and Modifications

-- To deepen the pose, press firmly into the mat to lift the hips higher and engage your quadriceps as you actively press your hamstrings back behind you.
+Press firmly into the mat to lift the hips higher and engage your quadriceps as you actively press your thigh bone behind you.